Here's a list of characters from Onimusha series.

 - The Quiet One: He rarely speaks.
 When he does he becomes a stern yet talkative Mr. Exposition.

-- Scary Impractical Armor: To a T
+- Scary Impractical Armor: To a T.

 Hideyoshi's concubine and mother of his heir, Hideyori.
 She's Ohatsu's Sister.
 For some reason she's totally faithful to Hideyoshi.
-Revealed that she's actually Ophelia, the Genma High Priestess, and member of the Genma Triumvirate with Claudius and Rosencrantz.
+It's revealed that she's actually Ophelia, the Genma High Priestess, and member of the Genma Triumvirate with Claudius and Rosencrantz.
 She fights our heroes in Kyushu and later in Kyoto, but is finally horribly slain by the true Yodo, the Genma Mother Tree.